ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 Sets the deep_discovery variable to enable/disable.
 ```

->**Note:** If the network_isolation attribute is set to ALL, the action attribute must have delete value.
-This will delete all the IP's.

-To modify the system wide persistent attribute for the ksysmgr command:
+#### To modify the system wide persistent attribute for the ksysmgr command:
 ```
 ksysmgr modify system
 [auto_discovery_time=<hh:mm>]